-Tournament Rules
+Fournament Rules

-<T1> The Head Referee has ultimate and final authority on all gameplay ruling decisions during the competition.
+<T1> Head Referees have ultimate and final authority on all gameplay and robot ruling decisions during the competition.

 - a.
 Scorekeeper Referees score the Match, and may serve as observers or advisers for the Head Referee, but may not determine any rules or infractions directly. - b.
 When issuing a Disqualification or Violation to a Team, the Head Referee should attempt to notify the Team as the Violation occurs, and after the Match must provide the rule number of the specific rule that has been Violated and record the Violation in the Match Anomaly Log. - c.
-Violations of the REC Foundation Code of Conduct may involve additional escalation beyond the Head Referee's initial ruling, including (but not limited to) investigation by REC Foundation representatives.
-Rules <S1>, <G1>, <G2>, and <G4> are the only rules for which this escalation may be required. - d.
+Major Violations of the REC Foundation Code of Conduct and other rules related to the Code of Conduct require additional escalation beyond the Head Referee's initial ruling, including (but not limited to) investigation by REC Foundation representatives.
+Rules <S1>, <S2>, <G1>, <G2>, <G4>, and <R17> are the rules for which this escalation may be required. - d.
 Event Partners may not overrule a Head Referee's decision. - e.
 Every Qualification Match and Finals Match must be watched by a certified Head Referee.
 Head Referees may only watch one Match at a time; if multiple Matches are happening simultaneously on separate fields, each field must have its own Head Referee.